Also, if you'd like to support the site, check out my book! It's available on Amazon, and it's called A Safety and a Field Goal.

 The Steelers lost several defensive backs in free agency, so they could double up on cornerbacks.

-The Seahawks don't have many picks, but they need to spend multiple selections on upgrading the offensive line.
+The Seahawks don't have many picks, but they need to spend those selections upgrading the offensive and defensive lines.

 The Jaguars need to continue adding to their poor defense.
 Their secondary is a mess, especially at safety.

 The Ravens are expected to sign a veteran to replace Orlando Brown.
 That said, I'm sure they'll be looking for a long-term answer at the position.